shiya-liu/technical-exercise/content/docs/questions/question6.md

 To compare students in those three academic plans (Physics, Biology (Human Anatomy), and Spanish) with others, I combine all data sets.

-Then, I select academic plan from **acad_plan** data set and put student into two groups in the overall data set.
+Then, I select academic plan from **acad_plan** data set and puts student into two groups in the final data set.

-Next, I compare those groups based on plot and welch test.
+Next, I compare those groups based on plot and Welch test.

 ## Data cleaning
+I take following steps to clean data:
 1. Combine all data sets and drop observations without official grades
 2. Select academic plan from **acad_plan** data set
 3. Put students into two groups based on their academic plan